TheMaverickProgrammer/PlayBackJS/README.md

 - Supply frame sequence as an array
 - Control playback delay
 - Stand alone javascript plugin - does not need jQuery to work
+- Uses javascript class design and prototyping to add new features to this plugin

 ## Usage
 - Download and install by dropping the ```/PlayBackJS``` in your project's javascript directory